Leslie Wayne: Career

 Wayne's work is in many public collections throughout the United States and abroad, including the Birmingham Museum of Art, Birmingham, AL; The Cooper Hewitt, Smithsonian Design Museum, NYC; The Corcoran Gallery of Art, Washington, D.C.; Collezione Maramotti, Reggio Emilia, Italy; the Davis Museum, Wellesley, MA; Fondation Cartier pour l'Art Contemporain, Paris, France; Harvard University Business School Schwartz Art Collection, Cambridge, MA; Colección Jumex, Mexico City, Mexico; Neuberger Museum of Art, Purchase, NY; The Parrish Art Museum, Watermill, NY; Portland Museum of Art, Portland, OR; The Miami Museum of Contemporary Art, Miami, FL; and Reed College Special Collections Library, Portland, OR, among others.

 Her exhibitions have been reviewed and featured in The New York Times, the Los Angeles Times, Artforum, ARTnews, Art in America, Art & Antiques, The New Yorker, New York Newsday, The Philadelphia Inquirer, Art Papers, The Atlanta Journal-Constitution, the San Francisco Chronicle, The Kansas City Star, The Wichita Eagle, The Guardian, the New Art Examiner, The Washington Times, The Washington Post, and the Chicago Tribune, as well as journals and publications abroad.

 Wayne is also an occasional writer.
-Her interviews of fellow artists include Sharon Butler, Lisa Corinne Davis, Lesley Dill, Beverly Fishman, Beatrice Pediconi, Elise Siegel, Elena Sisto, Monica Majoli, Medrie MacPhee and Barbara Takenaga, and have been published in the online art magazines, Artcritical, BOMB and Two Coats of Paint.
+Her interviews of fellow artists include Suzanne Joelson, Elizabeth King, Deborah Buck, Sharon Butler, Lisa Corinne Davis, Lesley Dill, Beverly Fishman, Beatrice Pediconi, Elise Siegel, Elena Sisto, Monica Majoli, Medrie MacPhee and Barbara Takenaga, and have been published in the online art magazines, Artcritical, BOMB and Two Coats of Paint.

 Wayne has had 12 solo exhibitions with Jack Shainman Gallery since 1993, including her most recent 2021 exhibition entitled "The Universe is on the Inside."

 Awards

 Wayne is a member of the National Academy of Design (class of 2016) and currently serves as Vice Chair of their Board of Governors.
-Other honors and awards include the New York Foundation for the Arts Fellowship in Painting (2018, 2006), a John Simon Guggenheim Memorial Foundation Award in Fine Arts (2017), Joan Mitchell Foundation Artist's Grant (2012), Buhl Foundation Award for Abstract Photography (2004), Adolph and Esther Gottlieb Foundation Artist's Grant (1994), Hillwood Art Museum/New York State Council on the Arts Projects Residency Grant (1993), Yaddo Artist's Residency Fellowship (1992), Change Inc. Artist's Emergency Grant (1985), Artist's Space Exhibition Grant (1985, 1990), and a Pollock-Krasner Foundation Artist's Grant (1985).
+Other honors and awards include a Francis J. Greenburger Award (2025), two New York Foundation for the Arts Fellowships in Painting (2018, 2006), a John Simon Guggenheim Memorial Foundation Award in Fine Arts (2017), a Joan Mitchell Foundation Artist's Grant (2012), a Buhl Foundation Award for Abstract Photography (2004), an Adolph and Esther Gottlieb Foundation Artist's Grant (1994), a Hillwood Art Museum/New York State Council on the Arts Projects Residency Grant (1993), a Yaddo Artist's Residency Fellowship (1992), a Change Inc. Artist's Emergency Grant (1985), two Artist's Space Exhibition Grants (1985, 1990), and a Pollock-Krasner Foundation Artist's Grant (1985).

 Public art works include a 2016 commission by the MTA Arts & Design program for windows at the newly renovated Bay Parkway Station in Brooklyn, NY.